phu0ngng/nccl/doc/source/api/comms.rst

 .. c:function:: ncclResult_t ncclCommAbort(ncclComm_t comm)

-Frees resources that are allocated to a communicator object *comm*.
-Will abort any uncompleted operations before destroying the communicator.
-This function is an intra-node collective call, which all ranks on the same node should call to avoid hang.
+*ncclCommAbort* frees resources that are allocated to a communicator object *comm* and aborts any uncompleted operations before destroying the communicator.
+All active ranks are required to call this function in order to abort the NCCL communicator successfully.
+For more use cases, please check :ref:`ft`.

 ncclCommGetAsyncError
 ---------------------